RebelRaider/RebelRaider/README.md

 ---

-## 💼 About Me
+## About Me

 - 🎓 Graduated with a degree in Artificial Intelligence, specializing in [specific area].
 - 💻 Skilled in a variety of programming languages including Python, Java, and JavaScript.
-- 🧠 Strong background in machine learning, deep learning, and artificial intelligence.
+   Strong background in machine learning, deep learning, and artificial intelligence.
-- 🌐 Experienced in web development with frameworks like Flask and React.
+- 🌐 Experienced in web development with frameworks like FastApi, Django.
-- 📊 Proficient in data analysis and visualization tools such as pandas, matplotlib, and Tableau.
+- 📊 Proficient in data analysis and visualization tools such as pandas, matplotlib, seaborn.

 ---